Associate Professor of History

 African Diaspora; Gender and Sexuality; West/East/South Africa; feminist theory

 Michele Mitchell is associate professor of history at New York University and former North American editor of Gender & History.
 In addition to histories of gender and sexuality, she specializes in U.S. history, African American history, the African diaspora, and intellectual history.
 Her research interests also include the history of medicine.
 She has served as an elected member of the National Council of the American Studies Association (2009-2012) and was a member of the ASA’s Executive Committee from 2010-2012.
-She is currently serving her last year (2011-2014) on the Executive Board of the Organization of American Historians.
+She recently completed her last year (2011-2014) on the Executive Board of the Organization of American Historians.
 The Organization of American Historians appointed her as a Distinguished Lecturer from 2010-2013.
 In addition to being a 2001-2002 Schomburg Center & National Endowment for the Humanities Scholar-in-Residence at the Schomburg Center for Research in Black Culture (New York Public Library), Mitchell has received a range of fellowship support for her work.
 Mitchell has also worked as a researcher for two major documentary projects: “Behind the Veil: Documenting African-American Life in the Jim Crow South” (Duke University); and the Martin Luther King, Jr., Papers Project (Stanford University).
 Mitchell is now writing a book that is tentatively entitled Idle Anxieties: Youth, Race, and Sexuality during the Great Depression.
 Above and beyond considering myriad ways in which idleness among workers, transients, and the poor was deemed a threat to social order, Idle Anxieties will examine how concerns about youth and idleness were suffused with gendered, sexualized, raced, and classed meanings as it considers changing notions of time, productivity, and leisure during economically slack years.

-Executive Board (elected), Organization of American Historians, 2011 – 2014; Advisory Board, New York University Press, 2010 – present; Distinguished Lecturer, Organization of American Historians, 2010 – 2013; Executive Committee, American Studies Association, 2010 – 2012; National Council (elected), American Studies Association, 2009 – 2012; North American Co-Editor of Gender & History (2005 – 2008); Schomburg Center & National Endowment for the Humanities Scholar-in-Residence, Schomburg Center for Research in Black Culture, The New York Public Library, 2001 – 2002; J. Franklin Jameson Fellowship Award, American Historical Association & the Library of Congress, 2001– 2002 (Declined); Fellow, Rutgers Center for Historical Analysis, 1997 – 1998; Ford Foundation Dissertation Fellowship, 1996 – 1997; Charlotte W. Newcombe Doctoral Dissertation Fellow, 1996 – 1997 (Declined); Huggins-Quarles Award, Organization of American Historians, 1996; Pre-Doctoral Fellow, The Carter G. Woodson Institute for Afro-American and African Studies, University of Virginia, 1994 – 1996; Field Researcher (Louisiana), “Behind the Veil: Documenting African American Life in the Jim Crow South,” Center for Documentary Studies, Duke University, 1994; Researcher, Martin Luther King, Jr., Papers Project, Stanford University, 1991.
+Committee on Committees (elected), American Historical Association, 2014 – 2017; Executive Board (elected), Organization of American Historians, 2011 – 2014; Advisory Board, New York University Press, 2010 – present; Distinguished Lecturer, Organization of American Historians, 2010 – 2013; Executive Committee, American Studies Association, 2010 – 2012; National Council (elected), American Studies Association, 2009 – 2012; North American Co-Editor of Gender & History (2005 – 2008); Schomburg Center & National Endowment for the Humanities Scholar-in-Residence, Schomburg Center for Research in Black Culture, The New York Public Library, 2001 – 2002; J. Franklin Jameson Fellowship Award, American Historical Association & the Library of Congress, 2001– 2002 (Declined); Fellow, Rutgers Center for Historical Analysis, 1997 – 1998; Ford Foundation Dissertation Fellowship, 1996 – 1997; Charlotte W. Newcombe Doctoral Dissertation Fellow, 1996 – 1997 (Declined); Huggins-Quarles Award, Organization of American Historians, 1996; Pre-Doctoral Fellow, The Carter G. Woodson Institute for Afro-American and African Studies, University of Virginia, 1994 – 1996; Field Researcher (Louisiana), “Behind the Veil: Documenting African American Life in the Jim Crow South,” Center for Documentary Studies, Duke University, 1994; Researcher, Martin Luther King, Jr., Papers Project, Stanford University, 1991.

 Righteous Propagation: African Americans and the Politics of Racial Destiny after Reconstruction.
 (University of North Carolina Press, 2004)